Stock Rule

 You Cannot Deal With an Empty Column

 The stock deal touches every tableau column.
 Because of that, standard Spider Solitaire requires each of the 10 columns to contain at least one card before the stock can be used.
+If the stock button appears blocked, scan for an empty column first.

 • Fill empty columns before clicking the stock.